deepskies/cosmoNODE/logistics/log.md

 		- 2:30 PM
 			- okay i think i kinda see what they're doing w batching, for now, im only going to do one y0 at a time.

+7/8/19
+	+ Day goals:
+		+ run the NODE with multiple objects and non 1D Y data (maybe flux, flux_err, and some others)

+		+ google doc and latex doc

+		+ look into taking output of node and classifying